 Children birth through age 20 years of age who have an active Iowa Medicaid card.

 Initial and periodic health check-ups include, but are not limited to, the following:

-The 2014 recommended immunization schedules for persons aged 0 - 18 years and the catch-up immunization schedule have been approved by the Centers for Disease Control and Prevention (CDC) Advisory Committee on Immunization Practices (ACIP).
-The 2014 recommendations are included on two schedules: one for children ages 0 through 18 years and a catch-up schedule.
+The 2015 recommended immunization schedules for persons aged 0 - 18 years and the catch-up immunization schedule have been posted on the Centers for Disease Control and Prevention (CDC) website.
+The 2015 recommendations are included on two schedules: one for children ages 0 through 18 years and a catch-up schedule.

 The National Childhood Vaccine Injury Act requires that health-care providers provide parents or patients with copies of Vaccine Information Statements (VIS) before administering each dose of the vaccines listed in the schedules.
-Additional information on VIS is available from the CDC at www.cdc.gov/vaccines/pubs/vis/default.htm.
+Information on VIS is available from the CDC at www.cdc.gov/vaccines/pubs/vis/default.htm.

 The Child and Adolescent Reporting System (CAReS) is used by Title V Child Health agencies to document a client's demographic information, needs, and services provided.
 The CAReS User Manual has been developed as a step-by-step guide for data entry.